 One day, glancing across the shop toward a rack of books and periodicals, I saw a magazine whose cover proclaimed to me, in large bold type, a thing called the Tour de France, which I hadn’t heard of.
 I can almost see the letters now; they were red, I believe.
 This is not when I learned what the Tour de France is.
 Oddly incurious, or perhaps more attuned to the siren song of real derailleurs and handlebars, I didn’t pick up the magazine but simply thought to myself, before turning back to the counter display, How nice that someone has arranged a bicycle tour of France.
 But this is when I learned that such a thing exists.

-Why that moment remains in my mind at all I don’t know.
+Why that moment remains in my mind at all I don’t know, since I usually forget my initial encounter with such things.
 My bedroom wall was decorated with a poster from the Formula One car race in Monaco, but I have no idea where I got it or how I first heard of that race or any of the others of its kind, just as I can’t tell you when I first heard of Mars, or anthropophagi, or submarines, or the French Revolution.
 (Like my glimpse of that magazine, I have an insistent recollection of hearing the sound of the Sputnik satellite, but that was an event, not a thing.)

 I kept riding, got a second bicycle when I was in high school, grew a little and somehow got rid of both of them, grew a little more and got another one, lost it to a thief.
 The handwritten draft of a book review for a daily paper was in the handlebar bag of that bike when it was stolen, which I was sure sounded like an unbelievable excuse to the books editor.
 Another bike, more riding.
 It took years, but eventually I found out that the Tour de France is no tour but a race.
 It’s a strange kind of race; it doesn’t happen all at once but spreads over three weeks, and many of the people in it aren’t trying to win it.
 It does, however, pretty much run around the country of France.
 In case you hadn’t heard, it’s going on now.